 Renaissance Island is only accessible to guests of the resort, who get free access.
-If the hotel is not full, they open up a maximum of thirty places on a first come, first served basis to non-guests.
+If the hotel is not full (less than 80% occupancy), they do sell guest passes to Renaissance island for non-guests.
 This obviously means that you risk not seeing the flamingos if you decide not to stay at the hotel and it is fully-booked.

 Therefore, the only way to guarantee to see the flamingos is to book a room at the hotel.
 The cost of a room at the Renaissance Aruba Resort can reach as low as $150 for one night, though the vast majority of the time you’ll end up paying more than that.

-It is a lovely place to stay, however, and has a fantastic pool, as well as Renaissance Island itself, so it’s not a bad option if you have your heart set on visiting Flamingo Beach Aruba.
+It is a lovely place to stay and has a fantastic pool, as well as Renaissance Island itself.
+So it’s not a bad option if you have your heart set on visiting Flamingo Beach Aruba.
 We would suggest spending the first or last night of your trip to Aruba at the Renaissance Aruba.
-If you did get two day passes you would pay $200 you mine as well stay the night and guarantee yourself a trip to Flamingo Beach and it’s a nights hotel in Aruba.
+If you did get two day passes you would pay $250 you mine as well stay the night and guarantee yourself a trip to Flamingo Beach, and it’s a nights hotel in Aruba.